Jeju Entry Requirements

 Prohibited Items

-• Firearms, ammunition, and explosives - except with special permission from Korean authorities
+• Firearms, ammunition, and explosives without prior authorization from the Korean National Police Agency

-• Items infringing intellectual property rights - counterfeit branded goods, pirated media
+• Items infringing intellectual property rights (counterfeit goods, pirated media)

 Restricted Items